jpfitzinger/hfr/README.md

 # hfr

 `hfr` is an R package that implements the Hierarchical Feature Regression: a regularized regression estimator based on a supervised hierarchical graph.
 The algorithm identifies predictors with a similar effect on the response variable, and shrinks linear regression parameters towards group targets for these predictors.
 The strength of shrinkage is governed by a hyperparameter `kappa` that can take on values between 0 and 1 and represents the normalized effective model size.
 When `kappa = 1` the regression is unregularized resulting in OLS parameters.
-When `kappa < 1` the model is reduced to an effective model size of $1 + (p-1)\kappa$, where $p$ is the number of covariates.
+When `kappa < 1` the model is reduced to an effective model size smaller than the original covariate dimension.

 ## Usage